SEMICeu/DCAT-AP/releases/2.1.1/usageguide-identifiers.md

 ]

 ```
+Replacing the named nodes might also have underdesirable effects on the catalogue network.
+When the above catalogue is again combined with ex:cat1 then the aggregator faces the difficult choice to decide which named node to take as preference.
+Or when no duplicate detection is applied (post processing) this injects the same data again in the catalogue network.

 Not only because the creation of the new URI `ex:cataggr1` is might be subject to less reliable design decisions
 (e.g. based on a hash of the title), but typically these rules are only known to the aggregating catalogue.
 In order to have correct execution of these rules, the aggregation catalogue might consider imposing editing rules on source catalogues,